haiku/website/content/guides/virtualizing/xen.md

 ![](/files/guides/virtualizing/xen/ipv6.png)

 Here, you can forward the network packets of the virtual machine to a physical network, or keep the virtual network isolated.
-If you need an Internet connection on the virtual machine, you should forward to a physical network connected to the Internet.
+If you need an internet connection on the virtual machine, you should forward to a physical network connected to the internet.
 When you are done, click **`Finish`**

 ![](/files/guides/virtualizing/xen/connect_physical.png)